tuvandm/data_dashboard/README.md

 retention.
 It also allows for a more sophisticated look at average aquisition cost from a campaign vs lifetime profit value (a campaign with a very high cost of aquisition may actually have excellent ROI due to that populations buying behaviour)

+Note: while much of the data has been scrambled for privacy reasons, the underlying relations and structure of the data remain true; person X did buy thing Y on date Z.